taylorific/ros-training/slides.md

 # Workspace

 A workspace is a __local build environment__.
-It is intended to be ephemeral.
+It is intended to be disposable.
 The workspace stores build artifacts and should never be committed to source control:

 ```
 ros_ws/